Energy storage: Methane

 Methane is the simplest hydrocarbon with the molecular formula CH4.
 Methane is more easily stored and transported than hydrogen.
 Storage and combustion infrastructure (pipelines, gasometers, power plants) are mature.

 Synthetic natural gas (syngas or SNG) can be created in a multi-step process, starting with hydrogen and oxygen.
 Hydrogen is then reacted with carbon dioxide in a Sabatier process, producing methane and water.
 Methane can be stored and later used to produce electricity.
 The resulting water is recycled, reducing the need for water.
 In the electrolysis stage, oxygen is stored for methane combustion in a pure oxygen environment at an adjacent power plant, eliminating nitrogen oxides.

 Methane combustion produces carbon dioxide (CO2) and water.
 The carbon dioxide can be recycled to boost the Sabatier process and water can be recycled for further electrolysis.
 Methane production, storage and combustion recycles the reaction products.

 The CO2 has economic value as a component of an energy storage vector, not a cost as in carbon capture and storage.

-Power to liquid
+Power-to-liquid

-Power to liquid is similar to power to gas except that the hydrogen is converted into liquids such as methanol or ammonia.
-These are easier to handle than gases, and requires fewer safety precautions than hydrogen.
+Power-to-liquid is similar to power to gas except that the hydrogen is converted into liquids such as methanol or ammonia.
+These are easier to handle than gases, and require fewer safety precautions than hydrogen.
 They can be used for transportation, including aircraft, but also for industrial purposes or in the power sector.